kfarnood/GNN_On_Mean_Teacher_QM9/README.md

 jupyter notebook GNN_On_Mean_Teacher.ipynb
 Key Features

+Well as of this date (28 Nov) both Grok and DeepSeek insist that I have broke the world record .
+But this is something that I need to communicate with the university.

 Mean Teacher consistency regularization
 Custom Angle-Aware GNN
 ArcSinh MSE loss
 200 epochs, first run, no tuning

+AI Help : Grok for analysing the output, Deepseek for debugging and analyzing the output.
+Chat gpt was useless (as expected ) .
+Gemini for logic check and debug

 License
 MIT